 The page is available when the File Watchers plugin is enabled.
 The plugin is bundled with WebStorm and activated by default.
-If not, enable it as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Use this page to create project File Watchers based on predefined WebStorm File Watcher templates and thus enable transpilation in the project.

 WebStorm supports integration with various third-party transpilers that run in the background and perform the following:

 - Translate Less, Sass, and SCSS source code into CSS code.

 In WebStorm, these transpiler configurations are called File Watchers.
 For each supported transpiler, WebStorm provides a predefined File Watcher template.
 Predefined File Watcher templates are available at the WebStorm level.
 To run a transpiler against your project files you need to create a project-specific File Watcher based on the relevant template, at least, specify the path to the transpiler to use on your machine.

 You can download a transpiler of your choice and set it up as a File Watcher.
 However, in this case no predefined template is available so you will have to specify all the settings manually.

 To be applicable, a File Watcher must be enabled by selecting the check box next to it on the File Watchers page of the Settings dialog box, see Enabling and Disabling File Watchers.
 After that the File Watcher will be invoked automatically upon any changes made to the source code or upon save, depending on whether the Immediate File Synchronization check box is selected or cleared, see New Watcher Dialog.

 The output of a File Watcher is stored in a separate file.
 The predefined templates suggest the type of the file depending on the transpiler type.
 By default the output file is created in the same folder as the input file when the File Watcher is invoked for the first time, whereupon this file is only updated.
 You can customize all these settings during File Watcher creation.